 Of those, approximately 500,000 will die from the disease.

 It is an equal-opportunity killer.
 No matter who you are, where you live, or how much money you make – no one is “immune” to cancer.
 You can exercise, eat right, never pick up a cigarette, and still get cancer.

 As of now, there is no “magic-bullet” that works for every diagnosed patient.
 It is important that you know the risks, understand every reasonable way that you can prevent cancer, and if you have been diagnosed, you need to know how to fight it.

 The actual cause of cancer remains a mystery.
 The single term “cancer” refers to over 100 diseases that affect every part of your body.

 What scientists do know is that there are factors that increase your risk, that trigger the growth and spread of cancer in your body.
 For some forms of cancer, the risk factors are specific.

 One known trigger for cancer is carcinogens.

-Carcinogens are chemical, physical, or biological agents that cause cellular destruction.
+Carcinogens are chemical, physical, biological, or any substances that are agents in causing cancer.
 If allowed to accumulate in the human body in large amounts or for extended periods of time, there is a higher likelihood that your cells will become damaged, resulting in the growth of cancer cells.